Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: VLM-based AD: Methodology

-In this section, we introduce methodologies for CLIP-based anomaly detection (AD) in the hope that the contrast with OOD detection clarifies the similarities and differences between each task and facilitates a deeper understanding of CLIP-based OOD detection.
+In this section, we introduce methodologies for VLM-based anomaly detection (AD) in the hope that the contrast with OOD detection clarifies the similarities and differences between each task and facilitates a deeper understanding of VLM-based OOD detection.

+\keypoint{Common Findings in All Settings} In VLM-based AD, all representative methods utilize anomaly prompts (\eg ``\verb|anomalous [class]|'') to detect anomalies.
+This hypothesis is supported by several observations from existing work~\citep{jeong2023winclip}.
+Firstly, the concepts of normality and anomalies are context-dependent states~\citep{isola2015discovering} of an object, with language playing a crucial role in defining these states.
+Secondly, language provides additional insights that help differentiate defects from acceptable variations in normality.